 Success on Walmart Marketplace takes effort and patience.

 Walmart is not a channel that you can set and forget—not if you’re looking to generate a sizable sum from it, at least.
 Despite Walmart’s reputation as the world’s largest retailer, it takes some time and elbow grease to get sales off the ground.
-You’ll likely have to prime the pump by promoting your posts or testing ads to boost click-through rates, collect reviews and build up your overall reputation.
+You’ll likely have to prime the pump by promoting your posts or testing ads to boost click-through rates, collect reviews and build up your reputation on Walmart.com.
 You’ll also want to observe listing best practices (including pricing rules and Walmart’s 2-Day Shipping tags) to help with your rankings or buy box ownership.

 Note that Walmart also has unique policies around returns and refunds.
 Walmart will issue full refunds, even if your buyer returns a wrong or damaged item.
 You’ll have to dispute refunds on a case-by-case basis through Walmart Seller Support, and adjust your overall expectations and strategy for the channel accordingly.